Aybak, Samangan: History

 Aibak was the name given to this place when during the medieval period, caravans used to stop here.

+Following the United States invasion of Afghanistan in October 2001, the area began to be contested between the military forces of Abdul Rashid Dostum and that of Atta Muhammad Nur.

-On October 23, 2003, during the war, rebels fired rockets at a pickup truck ferrying passengers to Haibak, which killed ten people.
+On October 23, 2003, during the war, rebels fired rockets at a pickup truck ferrying passengers to Aibak, which killed ten people.

 In 2021, the Taliban launched a nationwide military offensive coinciding with the withdrawal of United States troops.
 Aybak was captured on 9 August 2021, becoming the sixth provincial capital to fall to the Taliban after a weekend offensive.

 The bombing of a school in December 2022 killed 17 people.